-1.1 Introduction and background on the Pandemic Fund
+1.1.
+Introduction and background on the Pandemic Fund

-The devastating human, economic, and social toll of the COVID-19 pandemic - with approximately 15 million excess deaths, for-reaching secondary health effects, and an estimated cumulative global cost of over USD \$24 trillion - serves as a stark reminder of the urgent need for a coordinated global approach to address the challenge of pandemics.
-This crisis has also underscored the significant gaps in funding and capacity for pandemic prevention, preparedness, and response (PPR), particularly in low- and middle-income countries.
+The devastating human, economic, and social toll of the COVID-19 pandemic - with 7 million reported deaths, approximately 28.5 million excess deaths, far-reaching secondary health effects, and an estimated cumulative global cost of over USD \$24 trillion - serves as a stark reminder of the urgent need for a coordinated global approach to address pandemics.
+This crisis has also underscored the significant gaps in funding, coordination, and capacity for pandemic prevention, preparedness, and response (PPR), particularly in low- and middle-income countries.
 Before the COVID-19 pandemic, the absence of a single coordinated financing mechanism dedicated to pandemic PPR meant that spending on other immediate needs often took priority, leaving countries with limited ability to prevent, detect, or respond to disease outbreaks.
+Indeed, many of the public health response centers established with increased funding during the early phase of the pandemic have since been dismantled as new pressing challenges have emerged.

-Several global trends such as climate change, population growth, mass migration, industrial farming, environmental degradation and biodiversity loss, and antimicrobial resistance (AMR) increase the likelihood of outbreaks and exacerbate the impact of epidemics on underserved settings and populations.
-The acceleration of these trends highlights the need to support pandemic PPR as a global public good and to strengthen pandemic PPR capacity of all countries through a One Health approach, recognizing the interconnection between people, animals, and the environment.
+Several global trends such as climate change, population growth, widespread mobility, industrial farming, environmental degradation and biodiversity loss, and antimicrobial resistance (AMR) increase the likelihood of outbreaks and exacerbate the impact of epidemics on underserved settings and populations.
+The acceleration of these trends highlights the need to support pandemic PPR as a global public good and to strengthen pandemic PPR capacity of all countries through a One Health approach, accounting for the interconnection between people, animals, and the environment.